 But first, what is “smokable” hemp?

-Smokable hemp, as a concept, consists of various strains of industrial hemp bred for smoking.
+Smokable hemp, as a concept, consists of various strains of industrial hemp bred specifically for smoking.
 The primary difference between hemp and cannabis is that hemp strains can only contain a certain amount of THC.
 To be specific, that amount is 0.3% delta-9 THC — or less.
 Legally, we can then define marijuana as anything above that 0.3% limit.

 Just because hemp lacks THC doesn’t mean the plant is without value when it comes to smoking, though.